leakypixel/grapefruit/markdown/blog/intro.md

 ## Experience

+### The Co-op Group - JavaScript consultant
+*2018, 3 month contract renewed twice single-monthly for a total of 5 months*

+As part of the ventures team, built a new marketplace application using react for the frontend and python with flask for the backend.
+Worked in a team of 2 to get the project off the ground and into production.

 ### Life's Great - JavaScript consultant
 *2018, 3 month contract, renewed twice for a total of 6 months*

-Training a 10-person team with no prior experience on react/redux/webpack, building and architecture of the front-end react app, CI integration and optimisation of javascript code.
+Training a 10-person team with no prior experience on react/redux/webpack, building and architecture of the front-end react app, which presented questions with complex dependencies in a conditional manner.
+CI integration and optimisation of javascript code as well as various devops related tasks, such as docker scripts.

 ### Tyres on the Drive - JavaScript consultant